tradeverifyd/sd-cwt/README.md

-# SD-CWT: Selective Disclosure CWT Implementation
+# SD-CWT: Selective Disclosure CBOR Web Token

 This is an experimental implementation of [draft-ietf-spice-sd-cwt](https://github.com/ietf-wg-spice/draft-ietf-spice-sd-cwt).